B1 Preliminary

-B1 Preliminary, previously known as Cambridge English: Preliminary and the Preliminary English Test (PET), is an English language examination provided by Cambridge Assessment English (previously known as Cambridge English Language Assessment and University of Cambridge ESOL examinations).
+B1 Preliminary, previously known as Cambridge English: Preliminary and the Preliminary English Test (PET), is an English language examination provided by Cambridge Assessment English, one of the examinations in the Cambridge English Qualifications.

 B1 Preliminary is an intermediate-level qualification and is designed for learners who have mastered the basic of English and now have practical language skills for everyday use.
 It is targeted at Level B1 of the Common European Framework of Reference (CEFR).

-B1 Preliminary is one of the examinations in Cambridge English Qualifications – a path for improving language skills.
-Each Cambridge English Qualification targets a particular level of the CEFR and they work together to create an effective learning journey.

-There are Cambridge English Qualifications for schools, general and higher education, and business.
-B1 Preliminary is offered in two versions, B1 Preliminary for Schools, for school-aged learners, and B1 Preliminary, for general and higher education adult learners.
+B1 Preliminary is offered in two versions: B1 Preliminary for Schools, for school-aged learners, and B1 Preliminary, for general and higher education adult learners.

 History

 B1 Preliminary was first launched in 1943.
-It had been created as a special exam to meet the contingencies of the Second World War – catering for the large numbers of foreign servicemen needing English.
-However, despite recording over a thousand candidates during its first year alone, the exam was discontinued at the end of World War II (1946).
+It had been created as a special exam to meet the contingencies of the Second World War – catering to foreign servicemen needing English.
+The exam was discontinued at the end of World War II (1946).